derek-etherton/mortgage-calculator/README.md

-This project was created using node.js, express, and typescript.
+This project was created using node, express, and typescript.
 No environmental config is required.

 # Steps to run:
 1. in the root directory, execute `npm install` to download dependencies